YARC-Official/docs/Instruments.md

 | :---: | :---: | :---: |
 |<img src="/instruments/microphones/rbm.i.c.png" width="300">|M.I.C|✅|
 ###  ⚠️Note!
-The M.I.C. is treated as two separate devices: a microphone, and a gamepad.
+YARG recognizes the M.I.C. as two separate devices: a microphone, and a gamepad.
 Be sure to add both to your profile.

 **3rd Party**